Enryakuji Temple & Hie-zan Driveway 延暦寺・比叡山

 Founded in 749, Ishiyama-dera, belonging to the Shingon Buddhist Sect, is the 13th Temple of the Saigoku Pilgrimage.
 The temple is noted for National Treasure architecture, cherry blossoms, and fall leaves.

-Also, 2008 was the 1000th anniversary of the epic novel "Genji Monogatari" or Tale of Genji written by Lady Murasaki Shikibu in 1008.
-Much of the novel was written in a room at Ishiyama-dera temple in Otsu, Shiga.
-Otsu celebrated the novel's millenium with various exhibitions and events mainly at Ishiyama-dera.
+Also, much of the epic novel "Genji Monogatari" or Tale of Genji was written at Ishiyama-dera by Lady Murasaki Shikibu in 1008.
 More about Otsu here..
+MAP

 Miidera Temple 三井寺